 Weather changes can cause migraines.
 A change in barometric pressure, which can occur when a rainstorm is coming, or a change in altitude may trigger a migraine.
 Some people are also more prone to migraines in hot, humid weather, though dehydration may play a role in the development of a migraine for those people.

 Difficult situations or added pressure could bring on a migraine.
 Tiredness and lack sleep may also be a factor.

 Gluten may be a trigger for migraines in some people.
-One recent study has suggested a link between celiac disease and migraines.
-Migraines may even be an early symptom of celiac disease in some people, though migraine is considered a rare complication of celiac disease.
+One recent has suggested a link between celiac disease and migraines.
+Migraines may even be an early symptom of celiac disease in some people, though migraine is considered a of celiac disease.

 Gluten can affect the nervous system in people with celiac disease and people with non-celiac gluten intolerance.
 Examples of conditions that affect the nervous system include: